VowpalWabbit/vowpalwabbit.github.io/_tutorials/cmd_first_steps.md

 # Getting started with Vowpal Wabbit command line

-This tutorial introduces Vowpal Wabbit command line basics with a quick introduction to training and testing your model with Vowpal Wabbit.
-We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.

-For more advanced Vowpal Wabbit tutorials, including how to format data and understand results, see [Tutorials](https://vowpalwabbit.org/tutorials.html).

 <div class="prerequisites" markdown="1">
 **Prerequisites**

-To install Vowpal Wabbit see [Get Started](https://vowpalwabbit.org/start.html).
+To install Vowpal Wabbit see [Get Started](../start.html).
 </div>

+### Overview
+This tutorial introduces Vowpal Wabbit command line basics with a quick introduction to training and testing your model with Vowpal Wabbit.
+We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.

+For more advanced Vowpal Wabbit tutorials, including how to format data and understand results, see [Tutorials](../tutorials.html).

 ## Training scenario and dataset